KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 bash-5.0# dig db
 ;; QUESTION SECTION:
 ;db.
 IN    A

 ;; ANSWER SECTION:
 db.
 600	IN    A   172.18.0.3

 ;; SERVER: 127.0.0.11#53(127.0.0.11)
 ```
-Notice the DNS server responding to our queries is: `127.0.0.11#53` , but we don't see a process running on port `53` in this container!
+Notice the DNS server responding to our DNS queries is: `127.0.0.11#53` , but we don't see a process running on port `53` in this container!
 So what is going on here?

+Check netstat output on this *tools* container:
 ```
 bash-5.0# netstat -ntlup
 Active Internet connections (only servers)